mangled/MangledMud/readme.md

 * `minimal.db` : A tiny database containing the minimal amount!
 * `small.db` : A slightly larger database

+There is also another database designed for a small re-launch party:

+* `flat.db`

 To connect, see [Trying it out](#TryingItOut) above.
 You should be greeted with some text, e.g.:

     Welcome to MangledMUD